Aricg/PackStackSandBox/README.md

 SwitchToQemu: KVM is not supported inside virtualbox, this script switches to qemu

-LaunchCirrosVM $1 :Launches a vm with the name $1
+LaunchCirrosVM $1 Launches a vm with the name $1

 DeleteNetwork:Runs throught some loops and removes all openstack networking, must be run on the compute node